RobotLocomotion/drake/doc/_pages/reviewable.md

 tag ``release notes: breaking change`` to any PR that makes a breaking change without a deprecation period.

+Commits that change deprecations receive special attention in the release notes.
+To aid the human editor in making that determination, you must add the tag ``release notes: newly deprecated`` to any PR that adds new deprecations, or ``release notes: removal of deprecated`` to any PR that removes deprecated code whose date has passed.
+Removing deprecated code is not considered to be a breaking change, so do not add ``release notes: breaking change``.

 # Joint Feature and Platform review

 For a review to be considered complete, both Feature Review and Platform Review